-The Air Force Common Admission Test (AFCAT) is a highly competitive examination held by the Indian Air Force to select candidates for the Flying Branch, Ground Duty (Technical) Branch, and Ground Duty (Non-Technical) Branch.
-The Indian Air Force administers the AFCAT exam twice a year, and candidates can apply online.
-Shortlisted candidates are called for Air Force Selection Board (AFSB) testing after passing the AFCAT online examination.
+The Air Force Common Admission Test (AFCAT) is a highly competitive examination conducted by the Indian Air Force to select candidates for the Flying Branch, Ground Duty (Technical), and Ground Duty (Non-Technical) branches.
+Conducted twice annually, AFCAT offers an online application process.
+Candidates who clear the online test are shortlisted for the next stage of evaluation at the Air Force Selection Board (AFSB).

 |